-- Set the parking brake.

-- Put your main transmission in Neutral.
+- 1. Set the parking brake. - Put your main transmission in Neutral.

-- Disengage (depress) the clutch (with manual transmission).

-- Turn the key switch to START:
+- 3. Disengage (depress) the clutch (with manual transmission). - 4.
+Turn the ignition switch to START.

-- If Anti-Theft is enabled, you will need to enter the Passcode (see How to Enter the Passcode).
-Turn the key switch
+If Anti-Theft is enabled, you will need to enter the Passcode in order to start the engine (see Anti-Theft).

-The five minute timer can be postponed in one minute intervals using any steering wheel switch.

-- to START, again, to start the engine, or - If the engine started as a result of Step 4, proceed to Step 5. - 5.
-If the engine does not start within 30 seconds, release the ignition switch.
+- 5. If the engine does not start within 30 seconds, release the ignition switch.
 To avoid overtaxing the starter motor or the batteries, don't use the starter for more than 30 seconds.
 Let the starter motor cool and the batteries recover for two minutes before trying again.
 If the engine still won't start after a couple of tries, check the fuel lines for possible fuel starvation or air leaks.
-Starting failure may mean fuel is not reaching the injectors. - 6.
-As soon as the engine starts, begin to watch the oil pressure gauge.
+Starting failure may mean fuel is not reaching the injectors. - As soon as the engine starts, begin to watch the oil pressure gauge.
 Check your engine manufacturer's manual for the right pressure for your engine.
 If the oil pressure doesn't rise within a few seconds, stop the engine.
-Find out what is wrong before restarting the engine. - 7.
-Slowly engage (release) the clutch after the engine has started. - Wait for the oil pressure gauge to reach normal operating pressure before operating the vehicle or idling faster than 1,000 rpm.
+Find out what is wrong before restarting the engine.

+- Slowly engage (release) the clutch after the engine has started. - Wait for the oil pressure gauge to reach normal operating pressure before operating the vehicle or idling faster than 1,000 rpm.